Meet Our Clinicians

 Jennifer Laska, LMHC

 Jennifer is passionate about empowering both individuals and families to enhance their development of resilience, personal strengths and gratitude.
 Her approach to therapy is client centered and therefore places great value in the therapeutic relationship.
 Respectful, non-judgemental and compassionate communication is key.
 For the past 8 years in Community Mental Health Jennifer’s focus has been individuals, families and groups with a specialty awin children and adolescents.
 During this time, she has had the good fortune of working in Pediatric Offices, Middle Schools and High Schools in the area.

 Jennifer is a Mother of two and when she is not working enjoys many outdoor activities including paddle boarding, surfing, and hiking.

-August and is no longer accepting new patients.
+This clinician is no longer able to accept new patients.
+She has

 Jacqueline Davis, LMHC